Abhinaycs/BlogGen-AI-Powered-Blog-Generator/README.md

 Select the Audience: Choose the target audience for the blog.
 Specify the Word Count: Define the desired length of the blog.
 Generate: Click on the "Generate" button to create your blog post.
-Example

-License
-This project is licensed under the MIT License.

-Contributions
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-Acknowledgments
-Hugging Face for providing the language model API.
-Streamlit for the interactive web application framework.